Hosamov/exclusions-db/README.md

   notifications for newly added exclusion orders.

 ## PLANNED CHANGES/FEATURES:
-- Email users - opt in to see when new exclusion has been added to the list
 - Include list of RCWs/Policy points to choose from during exclusion creation process.
 - Add sort by expiring soon.
 - Add search feature to find active exclusions easier